mikebgrep/foodie/README.md

 #### Method 2 ( Production- Docker compose )
 ---
-📝 Note for Raspberry pi remove the commented section in the Dockerfile.
+📝 Note for Raspberry pi remove the commented packages 📦 in the Dockerfile.

 1. Copy ssl pem files in ``foodie/nginx/ssl`` folder 📂.
 The file need to be in thr folder are ``fullchain.pem`` and ``privkey.pem``.
 2. Replace ``localhost`` value in ``foodie/goodie.nginx.conf`` file with the actual domain name of your host.